-A. INCOME AND EARNINGS
+15. INCOME AND EARNINGS

-- Needy Families Income and Earnings - Eligibility for KTTP cash assistance will be calculated monthly by taking the total family earned income, less disregard (\$300) then 50% of each additional dollar of earnings. - KTTP will disregard a child support pass through of up to \$600.00 per child per month received by TANF families.
-The pass-through amount is disregarded for eligibility and
+A. Needy Families Income and Earnings

-- income purposes.
-However, when determining the benefit amount, all earned and unearned income reported will be evaluated when determining cash assistance. - Security Income based income (excluding SSI) will be calculated the same as follows; the total of all disability income will be added together, less disregard (\$300). - Unearned income will be calculated at dollar for dollar. - Disregard income earned from temporary employment with the U S Census Bureau. - Disregard income earned from subsidized employment and Workforce Innovation and Opportunity Act Funds. - KTTP will exclude as income all Indian judgment funds or other disbursements that are excluded under federal law. - Non-Needy Families - Only the child's income will be used to determine eligibility. - If the child is receiving disability based income then 11.1.1.3, will apply to this child.
+- Eligibility for KTTP cash assistance will be calculated monthly by taking the total family earned income, less disregard (\$300) then 50% of each additional dollar of earnings. - KTTP will disregard a child support pass through of up to \$600.00 per child per month received by TANF families.
+The pass-through amount is disregarded for eligibility and income purposes.
+However, when determining the benefit amount, all earned and unearned income reported will be evaluated when determining cash assistance. - Security Income based income (excluding SSI) will be calculated the same as follows; the total of all disability income will be added together, less disregard (\$300). - Unearned income will be calculated at dollar for dollar. - Disregard income earned from temporary employment with the U S Census Bureau. - Disregard income earned from subsidized employment and Workforce Innovation and Opportunity Act Funds. - KTTP will exclude as income all Indian judgment funds or other disbursements that are excluded under federal law. - B. Non-Needy Families - Only the child's income will be used to determine eligibility. - C. Security Income based income (excluding SSI) will be calculated the same as follows; the total of all disability income will be added together, less disregard (\$300). - D. Disregard: - Disregard is always applies first to disability based income, then the balance (if any) will be applied to earned income. - Supplemental Security Income (SSI) is a welfare based income for those permanently disabled.
+SSI is not used in the budget.
+Persons receiving SSI would not be added to the assisted unit, but the other eligible family members would be eligible for TANF assistance.